patelamalk/RL/README.md

 # RL
 Reinforcement Learning projects and algorithms implementation.

+1. [Navigation][banana]:
-1. [Navigation][banana] : To train an Agent to navigate and collect yellow bananans while avoiding the blue bananas in the square world.
+   - To train an Agent to navigate and collect yellow bananans while avoiding the blue bananas in the square world.
+   - Implemented Dueling DQN in pytorch.
    - Find the **result and report [here][banana report]**.
 2. Will add the Sarsa and Monte Carlo code soon.